Obesity

 We have produced literature reviews that examine evidence for engaging with minority groups in weight management programmes and examining the relationship between weight and unemployment.

-Finally, we have also analysed the adult lifestyle weight management and family weight management (Tier 2) programmes commissioned by Kent County Council.
+In 2017 and 2018, we produced reports on the adult lifestyle weight management and family weight management (Tier 2) programmes commissioned by Kent County Council.

 External resources